scherroman/mugen/README.md

 Combine all the segments in order, overlay the audio, and output the resulting video.

-Note: The audio should have a sample rate of 44.1 KHz for accurate rhythm analysis via Essentia.
+Note: The audio should have a sample rate of 44.1 KHz for accurate rhythm analysis via essentia.

 ## Installation (Mac OS X)